 When is the best time to visit Kamikochi?

-Kamikochi is only open from mid-April – mid-November.
-You need to check their official website at kamikochi.org for exact dates, as it may change yearly.
+Kamikochi is open from 15 April to 15 November.
+Some facilities such as the mountain lodge may also be closed earlier.
+You will need to check their official website at kamikochi.org for exact dates.
 The park closes down for winter and you cannot visit it without a guided tour.

 When it’s open, Kamikochi is popular all year round but the most popular time is perhaps in mid-October because that’s when you can expect peak Autumn foliage time.
-You can see the park in all its colorful glory!
+You will be able to see the park in all its colorful glory!
 Keep an eye on the weather report at the official Kamikochi website for more information.
 It will include some Autumn foliage reports since it is a big deal in Japan.

 How to get to Kamikochi

-Kamikochi is a popular hiking area.
+One of the main features of Kamikochi is that it is a car-less national park.
 While private cars cannot access the Kamikochi area, thankfully a lot has been done to make it as accessible as possible.

 Here are ways that Kamikochi can be easily reached from many cities in Japan: